binki/dotenv-byenv/README.md

 require('dotenv-byenv').config();
 ```

-`.env` files are found and loaded depending on your current environment.
+`.env` files are found and loaded depending on your current environment as specified by the `NODE_ENV` environment variable.
 Recommended environments are `development`, `production`, and `test`.
 If no environment is specified by the system, `NODE_ENV` will be set to `development`.
 Due to the nature of the load order, specifying `NODE_ENV` in `.env.local` does not make sense and the value will be ignored (because it is set prior to checking `.env` files).